TudorBatica/UniProfReview/README.md

 The objective of this app is to provide the much needed transparency that our society demands and valuable feedback to the professors.

-## How to build
+## How to install

+First of all, this app only works on Android for now.
+You can find the .apk files for arm64, armeabi and x86_64 architectures in the out/release folder.
-This project is being developed using Flutter, so you need to set up Flutter on your computer.
+If for some reason you cannot install the .apk, setup Flutter on your computer.
 You can find links to tutorials in the wiki.
-After that, simply download or clone the project and run `flutter run`.
+After that, download or clone the project and run, connect your Android device to your computer and run `flutter install`.

 ## How to use the app